Colorwav3/GrdToAfpaletteExtended/README.md

 # Limitations

-Transparency is only partially supported yet.
+Transparency is only partially supported.
 Adobe gradients have a separate track for transparency stops independent from the colours.
 This isn't something you can do in an Affinity gradient.
-However, if the transparency stops line up exactly with the colour stops the transparency will be saved into the Affinity palette colours.
+The tool inserts an extra interpolated colour stop when it encounters a transparency stop that doesn't match the position of an existing colour stop.
+It seems to work ok, but it may not be a perfect match.

-Only RGB gradients are supported.
-Both Adobe and Affinity gradients support many different colourspaces: HSV, CMYK, etc. Supporting them all is a bunch of work and most of the gradients I've found are RGB.
+Only RGB and HSV gradients are supported.
+Both Adobe and Affinity gradients support many different colourspaces: CMYK, LAB, Greyscale etc. Supporting them all is a bunch of work and most of the gradients I've found are RGB or HSV.

 # The .afpalette format